Hey Photographer!

 Covering my bases on all things legal.

-Just a reminder – Before you hit “download” on that random studio contract you found floating around the internet, let’s pause for a sec.
+Just a reminder – Before you hit “download” on that random studio policies or a contract you found floating around the internet, let’s pause for a sec.
 While it might seem like a quick fix, using a generic agreement from the web won’t fully protect your business.
 Do yourself (and your peace of mind) a favor by sitting down with a legal pro who can craft a contract that’s as unique as your creative work.
 This is also the perfect time to chat about forming an LLC or similar setup to make sure your biz is covered from all angles.
 Trust me, future you will thank you!

 Share